 - Soil Type: Apple trees will tolerate various soils, from light, sandy soils to heavy, clay ones.
 However, the soil should ideally be well-draining.

 - When it's in Trouble: Signs of disease include spots on leaves, blossom drop and general poor appearance.
 If your plant doesn't produce very much fruit, the problem may be poor pollination.
 Some pesticides can affect pollinator populations, so carefully consider the pros and cons before using them on your apple trees.

-- When it's Thriving: A healthy apple tree will have pinkish-white blossoms and bright-green foliage and will eventually produce firm-fleshed fruit.
+- When it's Thriving: A healthy apple tree will have pinkish-white blossoms in springtime, bright-green foliage and will eventually produce firm-fleshed fruit.